What is a Membership Poll?

 ElectionBuddy has a voting method called scored voting.
 Scored is a true voting method, but we’ve created it so that way it can be dual-purposed, and therefore can also be used to poll your members via a Likert Rating Scale.

-Alternatively, you could run this survey with a series of referendum questions.
-However, creating a referendum question for each individual statement is an extensive process when compared to how easy it is to set up a single scored voting question.
+Alternatively, you could run this survey with a series of plurality questions with one vacancy, and your scale as the listed options.
+However, creating a plurality question for each individual statement is an extensive process when compared to how easy it is to set up a single scored voting question.

 If your poll is more about choices than about surveying, you could use some other voting methods.